Add simple API for creating new content elements

 (issue imported from #M14015)

-#1 Updated by Jeff Segars almost 10 years ago
+#1 Updated by Jeff Segars about 10 years ago

 Added patch file for trunk along with a simple demo extension.